grammyjs/website/site/docs/plugins/menu.md

 Payloads also work well together with dynamic ranges.

+> Note that using [dynamic buttons](#dynamic-ranges) which generate based on the payload might not work.
+> This happens because when the menu is partially rendered upon a button press, the payload would be the same as that pressed button's payload.
+> This makes the menu to be considered as [outdated](#outdated-menus-and-fingerprints) and therefore will not work.

 ## Dynamic Ranges

 So far, we've only seen how to change the text on a button dynamically.